Skip to navigation Skip to content Skip to subnav

 As used in this chapter unless the context clearly requires otherwise:

-(1) “Secretary” shall have the meaning stated in subdivision 911(4) of this title.
+(1) “Secretary” has the same meaning stated in subdivision 911(4) of this title.

 (2) “Cumulative” when used in reference to a substance means that the substance so designated has been demonstrated to increase twofold or more in concentration if ingested or absorbed by successive life forms.